AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 >[!AVAILABILITY]
 >
->The Boomerang feature is only enabled for Tier 3 customers.
+>The Boomerang feature is only enabled for Tier 2 and 3 customers.
 To request a higher account tier, contact the Adobe Account Team (your account manager).

 Below are a few examples of Boomerang Stage scenarios to provide an understanding of how [!DNL Marketo Measure] creates touchpoints in each situation.